serge-sans-paille/gast/README.rst

 3. ``gast.gast_to_ast`` and ``gast.ast_to_gast`` can be used to convert
        from one ast to the other, back and forth.

+4. ``gast.expand`` expands a given GAST node to its direct children.
+It provides an alternative mechanism for implementing visitors.

 Version Compatibility
 ---------------------